-Quality monitoring is essential – being able to gather information about agent performance is absolutely key for management, benchmarking and knowing which individuals need coaching or development.
+Quality monitoring is essential – being able to gather information about agent performance is absolutely key for management, benchmarking and knowing which individuals need customer service coaching or development.

 It’s also common for contact centres to develop an ‘overall quality score’ comprised of all individual agent scores in order to get a top-down view of how the organisation is performing as a whole.
 But does this score truly reflect the quality of the service the contact centre is delivering?

 Let’s imagine a contact centre has set the target call quality score for a call at 85%.
 If the business as an average scores 85% they are technically meeting their service quality requirements – but this is misleading.

 For example, one of the quality scoring criteria could be worth 10% of the overall score.
 So if agents aren’t meeting this critical element of a call, and getting everything else right, they are still scoring 90%.
 This looks great on paper, but in reality, reducing quality to a simple score like this fails to highlight a fundamental issue with the customer experience.

 Another one of the most common pitfalls regarding this method is by adding ‘weight’ to certain criteria of the quality score – for example, attributing 10% to meeting one set of criteria whilst setting 20% against another gives the impression that one is twice as important, and encourages agents to focus more on the ‘heavier’ criteria.